Exciton-Anyon Binding in Fractional Chern Insulators: Spectral Fingerprints

 The spectrum of the hybrid system is plotted in Fig.~\ref{fig: quasihole spectrum} (circles) as a function of the total momentum, and is compared with the spectrum of an isolated quasihole (dashes), identical to that shown in Fig.~\ref{fig: FCI spectrum}(b).
 By tuning the sign of the boson hopping, we access two distinct regimes, illustrated in Fig.~\ref{fig: quasihole spectrum}(a) for $t_\text{B}>0$ and Fig.~\ref{fig: quasihole spectrum}(b) for $t_\text{B}<0$.
 As highlighted in the insets, positive hopping yields a lowest-energy flat-band dispersion, whereas for negative hopping the low-energy bosonic states are concentrated near the minimum of the lowest parabolic band.

-A characteristic feature observed in Figs. \ref{fig: quasihole spectrum} (a) and (b) is that the interaction of the exciton with the electronic state supporting one quasihole raises the energies compared to the independent quasihole state.
-This effect follows from the repulsive exciton-electron interaction, clearly seen as the minimum energy of the exciton-quasihole spectrum is higher than the nearly uniform lowest energy quasihole branch.
-In particular, we observe mid-gap states lying between the minimum ($E/V_{\textrm{FF}}\approx 0.02$) and the bottom of the continuum quasihole spectrum ($E/V_{\textrm{FF}} \approx 0.08$).
-Furthermore, we highlight in the figure by a dotted red line the energy scale $\varepsilon^{0}_{X} + \Delta_{\textrm{qh}}$, which is the sum of the ground state energy of the boson-electron system at filling fraction $1/3$ and the quasihole energy.
-Physically, this accounts for energy to create a quasihole which does not interact with the exciton, {which defines the boundary between exciton-quasihole bound and scattering states.} Remarkably, Figs. \ref{fig: quasihole spectrum}(a) and (b) show that {the ground state of the exciton-quasihole interacting system, $\varepsilon_{X}$, satisfies} $\varepsilon_{X} < \varepsilon^{0}_{X} + \Delta_{\textrm{qh}}$, a spectral signature of anyon-exciton bound states that are energetically favored over the asymptotically separated quasihole and exciton.
-Physically, the appearance of states below the scattering continuum $\varepsilon^{0}_{X} + \Delta_{\textrm{qh}}$ -- denoted by red circles in Figs. \ref{fig: quasihole spectrum}(a) and (b) -- can be understood from the net residual attraction between the exciton and the electronic charge depletion caused by the quasihole, highlighted in Fig.~\ref{fig: kagome+cartoon}~(a).
+{A characteristic feature of Figs.~\ref{fig: quasihole spectrum}(a) and (b) is that the repulsive exciton-electron interaction raises the exciton-quasihole energies above the independent quasihole branch.
+In particular, we observe mid-gap states lying between the spectral minimum ($E/V_{\textrm{FF}}\approx 0.02$) and the bottom of the continuum quasihole spectrum ($E/V_{\textrm{FF}} \approx 0.08$).
+We highlight by a dotted red line the energy scale $\varepsilon^{0}_{X} + \Delta_{\textrm{qh}}$, the sum of the boson-electron ground state energy at $\nu=1/3$ and the quasihole energy, which defines the boundary between exciton-quasihole bound and scattering states.
+Remarkably, the ground state of the interacting system satisfies $\varepsilon_{X} < \varepsilon^{0}_{X} + \Delta_{\textrm{qh}}$ -- a spectral signature of anyon-exciton bound states energetically favored over the asymptotically separated quasihole and exciton.
+Physically, the states below the scattering continuum $\varepsilon^{0}_{X} + \Delta_{\textrm{qh}}$ -- denoted by red circles in Figs.~\ref{fig: quasihole spectrum}(a) and (b) -- arise from the net residual attraction between the exciton and the electronic charge depletion caused by the quasihole, highlighted in Fig.~\ref{fig: kagome+cartoon}(a). }

 { {To quantify bound-state formation and the pronounced influence of the exciton dispersion evident in Figs.~\ref{fig: quasihole spectrum}(a) and (b), we define the binding energy $\Delta\varepsilon$ as the change in ground-state energy induced by an exciton between the two configurations shown in Fig.~\ref{fig: kagome+cartoon}(c), measured relative to an isolated quasihole excitation:}